AnujaNagare/SkillsDataAccess/README.md

 In a new browser tab, navigate to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/) and create a new function.
 Call the function "CallService" and paste in the code from index.js to the code window.

-Note: If you have selected the S3 example, you will need to select or create a special "role" in the Lambda Function Handler and Role section just below your code window.
+* Note: If you have selected the S3 example, you will need to select or create a special "role" in the Lambda Function Handler and Role section just below your code window.
 Choose existing role "lambda_s3_exec_role".
 Otherwise, choose the default role of "lambda_basic_execution".

-Take a look at the code to see the relevant Javascript sections that perform the call to the external web service:
+For our CallService example, take a look through the code to see the relevant Javascript sections that perform the call to the external web service.

 ```javascript
 var https = require('https');